nnzv/y2d/README.md

   - `card`: Choose the type of flashcard you want to create (e.g., Basic, Cloze, or Prompt).
   - `metadata`:
     - `title`: Give your flashcard a title or heading.
-    - `resource`: Optionally, you can include a link to related content.
+    - `resource`: Optionally, include a link to related content.
     - `tags`: Use tags to categorize and organize your flashcards.
   - `spec`:
     - `front`: The content displayed on the front side of the flashcard, typically a question.
     - `back`: The content displayed on the back side of the flashcard, which provides the answer or additional information.

-Once you've defined your flashcards, you can organize them in a directory if you want to keep them alongside other decks.
-The choice is yours, and it helps you stay organized as you build your Anki card collection.
+After defining your flashcards, you can organize them in a directory to keep them alongside other decks.
+This choice is yours and helps you maintain a well-organized Anki card collection.